Yasashii Suisei

-"Yasashii Suisei" (優しい彗星) is a song recorded by Japanese duo Yoasobi from their second EP, The Book 2 (2021).
-It was released as a stand-alone digital single on January 20, 2021, through Sony Music Entertainment Japan, and released as a double A-side CD single together with "Kaibutsu" on March 24.
+"Yasashii Suisei" (優しい彗星) is a song by Japanese duo Yoasobi from their second EP, The Book 2 (2021).
+It was released as a single on January 20, 2021, by Sony Music Entertainment Japan, and released as a double A-side CD single together with "Kaibutsu" on March 24.
 The song was featured as an ending theme song for the second season of the anime television series Beastars.